On this page:

 “The food forest is something tangible that the community’s future leaders can take over after we’re gone.
 They’ll remember that they planted that tree and why.” - Alfred Gamble, Lands Manager, Muskeg Lake Cree Nation

-35-Years Experience Feeding Children
+35 Years of Experience Feeding Children

 We take a community-led approach to improving food security in the communities where we work.